Absorbing/laravel-flatmodel-csv/README.md

   <img src="/assets/FlatModel%20CSV.png">
 </p>

-Laravel FlatModel - CSV is an Eloquent-inspired data modeling system for Laravel that works with CSV files.
+FlatModel CSV is an Eloquent-inspired data modeling system for Laravel that works with CSV files.

 It provides an expressive, familiar API for reading and writing flat data sources without relying on a database.